Rolls-Royce cuts profit forecast again, to review dividend

 Rolls had already been struggling with a drop in demand from energy customers for its marine equipment following a plunge in oil prices.

-Rolls stock was down 20 percent to 529 pence at 0525 ET, recording its biggest one-day percentage fall in 15 years, and plunging to a 4-year low.
+Rolls stock was down 20 percent to 529 pence at 1025 GMT, recording its biggest one-day percentage fall in 15 years, and plunging to a 4-year low.

 Hargreaves Lansdown analyst Keith Bowman called the decision to review shareholder payments "a major negative".